barryclark/jekyll-now/_posts/2018-2-25-improvement-distributed-training.md

 ring-allreduce.
 - <b>hvd.BroadcastGlobalVariablesHook(0)</b> helps to broacast the variables initialized by the first process to all other processes to ensure consistent initialization.
+- I divide the max_step by the number of GPUs as max_step in my subconsciousness as well as in the configuration file is for a single GPU training, so in multiple GPUs training, we should divide the max_step by the number of GPUs.

 ## Tensor Fusion.
 Recall that *Give the sufficient buffer, this paradigm can leverage the hardware capacity*, it means that this technique